LuaLS/luarocks-build-addon/README.md

 The `config.json` file is considered deprecated when used with this installer.
 The `words` and `files` fields will not be read, and the `settings` field is superceded by the rockspec's `build.settings` field.

-Addon developers can define their addon using a rockspec file with the following block:
+A rockspec file should be included with the following block:

 ```lua
 build = {